-This contract is between Yakima County Human Services and Safe Yakima Valley as part of the allocation of funds from the Opiate Settlement Funds.
-This contract grants Safe Yakima Valley \$40,000 to provide prevention services in Yakima County through the Positive Social Norms program.
+This contract between Yakima County Human Services and Safe Yakima Valley is awarded as part of the Behavioral Health and Substance Use Disorder RFP.
+This contract grants Safe Yakima Valley \$24,050 to provide prevention services in Yakima County through the Positive Social Norms program.
+The contract will cover the period from January 1, 2026, to December 31, 2026.
+This is year one of a two-year award.
 The sub-grantee is requesting an exception to the County standard insurance requirements with limits of \$1 million per occurrence and \$2 million in aggregate vs the standard \$2 million and \$5 million.
-The contract will cover the period from January 1, 2025, to December 31, 2025.